 Interactionist language development perspectives argued that the child's learning occurs in conjunction with a more experienced peer/adult (Bruner, 1981; Vygotsky, 1986).
 Bruner claimed that one of the more important aspects of this interaction, which facilitates language development, is the growth of reference, or the management of joint attention (Bruner, 1983).
-The joint attention, which is required during a group shared storybook session, has been successful in improving children's literacy outcomes, through the promotion of richer conversational exchanges (Coyne et al. 2004; Langenberg et al. 2000; Beck and McKeown 2007; Bierman et al. 2008; Fricke et al. 2013; Haley et al. 2017).
+For example, the joint attention, which is required during a group shared storybook session, has been successful in improving children's literacy outcomes, through the promotion of richer conversational exchanges (Beck & McKeown, 2007; Bierman et al., 2008; Coyne, Simmons, Kame'enui, & Stoolmiller, 2004; Fricke et al., 2013; Haley et al., 2017; Langenberg et al., 2000).
+Dialogic discussion with an adult and their peers during storybook reading, and the use of books with repeated rhymes and phrases, can develop children's vocabulary (Mol, Bus, & de Jong, 2009; Silverman & Hines, 2009; Whitehead, 2002).
+Haley and colleagues (2017) found effects for taught vocabulary with their preschool storybook reading intervention (Cohen's d=1.04) but not for the standardised vocabulary measures (Haley et al. 2017).
+The benefits of such interventions on standardised vocabulary are as yet inconclusive, therefore more research is needed.